Urban-Meteorology-Reading/UMEP-Workshop/source/UMEP-2.rst

 **This will take:** ~ XX min

 **Assumed prior to this**
-1. QGIS installed
-2. UMEP installed
+-  QGIS and UMEP installed

 **Activity**

--  Simple example on how to create shadow maps using QGIS and UMEP.
+-  Simple example of how to create shadow maps using QGIS and UMEP.

 -  Tutorial Link